Japan Photographer and Photography Services: Proposal, Wedding, and More

 The photographer didn’t give too much direction, which at first bothered me because I’m awkward and don’t know what to do during photoshoots, but the photos turned out very natural and lovely.
 The location we chose was also quite busy but despite this, he did a great job taking photos that had no one in the background or a few who were obscured.

-We had chosen a national holiday to take the photos as my husband had to work on weekdays, but given how crowded it tends to be on weekends and holidays, we decided that in the future it would be a good idea to take photos on a weekday.
+We had chosen a national holiday to take photos as my husband had to work on weekdays, but given how crowded it tends to be on weekends and holidays, we decided that in the future it would be a good idea to take photos on a weekday.
 The weekday rate on fotowa is also less than on weekends and holidays.

 The proofs are sent to customers within a week, although ours arrived within a day (!).
 Of course, the speed depends on a variety of factors so it’s important to be patient.